nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `event_create_recur 1 re/CS2103T Lecture d/Friday f/16:00 t/18:00`

 <div markdown="span" class="alert alert-warning">:exclamation: **Constrains:**
-Recurring event consist of the whole day from `00:00` to `00:00`.
+Recurring event consisting of the whole day from `00:00` to `00:00` is not allowed.
 The maximum time period that is allowed is from 00:00 to 23:00.
 </div>

 ### Deleting an event: